 - Addressing upstream social drivers of health with rigor, quality improvement, and return on social and financial investment

-The CHI Certificate Program is led by members of the Providence Community Health Investment team.
-These distinguished executives include:
+The CHI Certificate Program is led by experienced Community Health Investment professionals:

-Dana Codron, Regional Director Community Health Investment – Northern California
+Dana Codron, Providence Regional Director Community Health Investment – Northern California

-Tavia Hatfield, M Ed, Regional Director Community Health Investment – Texas and New Mexico
+Tavia Hatfield, M Ed, Providence Regional Director Community Health Investment – Texas and New Mexico

 The Community Health Investment Certificate Program is offered as both a freestanding option and an addition to the University of Providence Master of Healthcare Administration.
 The MHA is aligned with 19 competencies (https://www.uprovidence.edu/mha-program-mission-competencies-and-accreditation/) from the National Center for Healthcare Leadership (NCHL).
 The University of Providence MHA program has been granted eligibility for accreditation by the Commission on Healthcare Management Education (CAHME) and has submitted candidacy documents.
 If approved, the program will advance to candidacy and self-study in preparation for accreditation site visit.
 Instructional design of the Community Health Investment courses and syllabi is guided by Quality Matters (QM) principles to enhance the online learning experience.